-This scenic route between the Val d'Anniviers and Gruben, crossing Forcletta Pass, features panoramic views of the high peaks towering above the head of the Zinal and Turtmann Valleys. (full description)
+This scenic route between the Val d'Anniviers and Gruben crosses Forcletta Pass and features panoramic views of the high peaks towering above the head of the Zinal and Turtmann Valleys.

-Most hikers traveling on the Walker's Haute Route use the Meidpass to cross from the Val d'Anniviers to Gruben in the Turtmanntal (Turtanmann Valley).
+Most hikers traveling on the Walker's Haute Route use Meidpass to cross from the Val d'Anniviers to Gruben in the Turtmanntal (Turtmann Valley).
 In my opinion the trail from Zinal over the Col de la Forcletta (Forcletta Pass) to Gruben is the more scenic option, although it is longer and more strenuous.

-From Zinal a steep climbs through forest and pastures leads to a high traverse along a narrow shelf on the east side of the Val de Zinal with wonderful views of the high peaks, including Besso, Mont Durand, Point de Zinal, Dent Blanche and Grand Cornier, forming the glacial cirque at the head of the Zinal valley.
+From Zinal a steep climb through forest and pastures leads to a high traverse along a narrow shelf on the east side of the Val de Zinal with wonderful views of the high peaks, including Besso, Mont Durand, Pointe de Zinal, Dent Blanche and Grand Cornier, forming the glacial cirque at the head of the Zinal valley.
 On a clear day the tip of the Matterhorn can be seen peeking above the cirque.

-From the pass the trail drops steeply down scree covered slopes of the Bluomattalli valley before turning northeast toward Chalte Berg.
+From the pass the trail drops steeply down scree covered slopes of the Bluomattalli Valley before turning northeast toward Chalte Berg.
 As you descend wonderful views of the peaks soaring above the head of the Turtmanntal are gradually revealed.

 Below Chalte Berg stunning views open to the Brunegghorn, Bishorn and Tete de Milon rising along the glacial cirque at the head of the valley.
 The tip of the Weisshorn towers above the cirque.
-The Turtmann and Brunegg glaciers, along with several waterfalls, spill down the flanks of the peaks.
+The Turtmann and Brunegg Glaciers, along with several waterfalls, spill down the flanks of the peaks.